neuerituale/FieldtypeOembed/README.md

 ```

 ## GraphQLFieldtypeOembed
 You can query this field over ProcessGraphQL.
-Here are the field definitions:
+Please install the additional module `GraphQLFieldtypeOembed`.

+### Field definitions

 ```
 myfield {